|Rewards Rating:||4.1 / 5|

 Instacart Mastercard vs. Bank of America® Customized Cash Rewards credit card

 The Bank of America Customized Cash Rewards credit card is a general rewards credit card that could offer a bit more flexibility than the Instacart Mastercard.
 Instead of rewarding purchases with a specific brand, this card earns 3% back in an eligible category of your choice, including gas, online shopping, dining, travel, drug stores or home improvements and furnishings (on up to $2,500 in spending, then 1%).
-This card also comes with 0% introductory APR for 18 billing cycles (17.49 to 27.49%, variable thereafter).
+This card also comes with 0% introductory APR for 15 billing cycles for purchases and for balance transfers made in the first 60 days (18.24% to 28.24%, variable thereafter).
+A 3% fee applies to all balance transfers.

 While the Instacart Mastercard has no spending cap, its rewards rate may not be as lucrative if you only shop with Instacart occasionally.
 If you’re looking for a more flexible rewards credit card with no annual fee, the Bank of America Customized Rewards card is a good choice.